- List of FSSAI Food License Category

 FSSAI Standards for Milk and Milk Products

-Milk, often termed as nature’s perfect food, has been an integral part of human diet for millennia.
-Building strong bones and bodies, milk provides infants with a complete food source and adults with a powerful nutritional boost.
+Milk, often termed as nature’s perfect food, has been an integral part of the human diet for millennia.
+Milk builds strong bones and bodies and provides infants with a complete food source and adults with a powerful nutritional boost.
 Whether consumed as plain milk, fermented into yogurt, curd, or churned into butter and cheese, its versatility and nutritional value remain phenomenal.

 By setting and implementing these standards, FSSAI not only protects the health of millions but also builds trust among consumers, ensuring that they can add milk and its derivatives into their daily diets.